NuGet/docs.microsoft.com-nuget/docs/api/overview.md

 ---
-title: Overview of the NuGet API
+title: Overview of the NuGet Server API
-description: The NuGet API is a set of HTTP endpoints that can be used to download packages, fetch metadata, publish new packages, etc.
+description: The NuGet Server API is a set of HTTP endpoints that can be used to download packages, fetch metadata, publish new packages, etc.
 author: joelverhagen
 ms.author: jver
 ms.date: 10/26/2017